gisikw/obsidian-hext/test-vault/Hext Roadmap.md

 - [ ] #bugfix Clear out rendered SVGs associated with a particular file on close of that file
 - [ ] Render labels in each hex
 - [ ] Render coordinates in each hex
+- [ ] Update the HexGeometry node type and the HexPixelTransformer to support pointy-top hexes
 - [ ] Support Paths
+- [ ] Refactor the AST transforms to avoid mutating nodes rather than replacing them?
+- [ ] Add strict types to ASTNode classes

 ## Todo

-- [ ] Update the HexGeometry node type and the HexPixelTransformer to support pointy-top hexes
-- [ ] Refactor the AST transforms to avoid mutating nodes rather than replacing them
+- [ ] Write an SVGTagTransformer that adds .svgPre and .svgPost to nodes
-- [ ] Add strict types to ASTNode classes
-- [ ] Consider merging .primitives and .children
+- [ ] Write an SVGGenerator that overwrites visit.
+Concat the .svgPre, super(), then the .svgPost

 ## In Progress

 - [ ] Continue writing AST transforms until we get an SVG output
+- [ ] Write a TerrainTransformer that transforms terrain keys into background colors

 ## Done